-One of the Milland Valley Railway Modellers layouts
+One of the layouts Milland Valley Railway Modellers work on*

 Layout construction photos are being added progressively into this section- keep on coming back to see which photos have been added.